 For example, if you had a food and drink blog based in North America with 50,000 monthly page views, your estimate might look like this:

 Google stresses these are only estimates, but it’s a good starting point.

-Takeaway: Notice that number is $5,000 in annual revenue with 50,000 monthly page views.
+Takeaway: $8,598 is annual revenue with 50,000 monthly page views.
 So, you’d need a generous amount of traffic to earn a decent living (considerably more than 50K monthly page views).

-The amount of money you earn with CPC ads depends on the number of times a user clicks on your ad.
+The amount of money you earn with CPC ads depends on how many times a user clicks on your ad.

 CPM ads pay you based on the number of times people see your ad – not how many times it’s clicked.
 CPM only works if your website gets monthly visitors in the hundreds of thousands.